Costumes of Ecuador

 will have to go via a travel agent to some kind of tourist show to see

-traditional costumers in this area now.
+in this area now.

 best way to get an

-overview of Ecuador's different ethnic groups and their
+overview of Ecuador's different ethnic groups and their regional dress

-traditional dress is probably to see the traditional
+is probably to see the traditional

 at the Ethnographic

-Museum at the Mitad del Mundo,
+Museum at the Mitad del Mundo.

-which also showcases typical
+The museum also showcases typical

-dwellings, musical instruments, etc. as well as clothing items from
+dwellings, musical instruments, etc. from

 Costumes of Ecuador